 WHAT ARE COMMERCIAL TRUCKING ACCIDENTS?

-This question may seem straight forward until you realize that there is a plethora of regulations that apply to commercial trucks.
-The regulations cover 2 different categories of trucks, those over 10,001 pounds and those over 26,001 lbs.
-For the purpose of this article, we are exploring only those vehicles over 26,001 lbs.
-Make no mistake though, an experienced trucking accident attorney is a valuable asset if you or a loved one have been seriously injured or killed in a trucking accident.
+This question may seem straight forward.
+That is, until you realize that there are a lot of regulations which apply to commercial trucks.
+The regulations cover 2 different categories of trucks.
+Trucks over 10,001 pounds and trucks over 26,001 lbs.
+For this article, we are exploring only those trucks over 26,001 lbs.
+Make no mistake though, an experienced trucking accident lawyer is a valuable asset if you or a loved one have been seriously injured or killed in a trucking accident.

 WHY TRUCKING ACCIDENTS ARE DIFFERENT FROM CAR ACCIDENTS

-Far too often injury attorneys treat trucking accident cases like car accidents.
+Far too often, injury attorneys treat trucking accidents like car accidents.
 They should not.
 One can easily understand the force from a 60,000 pound truck striking a family vehicle are significantly higher than the force from a 7,500 pound pickup truck or 3,500 sedan traveling the same speed.
 This difference in force often results in much more serious injuries, including death, to otherwise healthy occupants.

-Trucking accident attorneys know that car accidents and trucking accidents are not the same.
+Trucking accident lawyers know that car accidents and trucking accidents are not the same.
 Beyond the federal regulations that apply to commercial trucking, drivers must also undergo extensive training.
-18-wheelers simply do not operate the same as family-size passenger vehicles.
-They are harder to maneuver.
+18-wheelers simply do not operate the same as family-size passenger vehicles as they are much harder to maneuver.
 For this reason, some operations that can be done in family passenger vehicles are prohibited by 18-wheel operators.

-Operating an 18-wheeler on a roadway with family vehicles poses various potentials for the truck driver – all of which they should be trained on.
-One example is the distance it takes to slow such a large vehicle.
+Operating an 18-wheeler on a roadway with family vehicles poses various potential risks for the truck driver.
+The driver’s training should have covered all of them.
+One example is stopping distance, which the distance it takes to slow such a large vehicle.
 As a result, 18-wheel operators are trained to use 6 second following distance for speeds below 40 mph and 8 seconds following distance for speeds above 40 mph.
-Another may be the prohibition on u-turns on roadways.

 WHY YOU NEED A TRUCKING ACCIDENT ATTORNEY IMMEDIATELY